Elisabetta Cocciaretto: 2024: French Open fourth round, BJK Cup champion

-2025: WTA Tour semifinal, Wimbledon third round, second BJK Cup win
+2025: Wimbledon third round, two-time BJK Cup champion

 Seeded seventh at the Transylvania Open, Cocciaretto defeated Irina-Camelia Begu and wildcard entrant Ana Bogdan to reach the quarterfinals, where she lost to compatriot Lucia Bronzetti.

 In June at the Rosmalen Open in 's-Hertogenbosch, she overcame wildcard entrant Arianne Hartono, Bernarda Pera and Suzan Lamens to make it through to the semifinals, where she lost to qualifier Elena-Gabriela Ruse.

 At Wimbledon, Cocciaretto defeated third seed Jessica Pegula in straight sets in a first-round match lasting just 58 minutes for her second win against a top-10 ranked opponent.
 Next she overcame Katie Volynets to make it through to the third round, at which point she lost to Belinda Bencic.

-A week after her elimination from Wimbledon, Cocciaretto won the clay-court WTA 125 Swedish Open, defeating Katarzyna Kawa in the final.
+A week after her elimination from Wimbledon, Cocciaretto won the clay court WTA 125 Nordea Open in Sweden, defeating Katarzyna Kawa in the final.
 As a result, she returned to the top 100, rising 40 places to No. 76 on 14 July 2025.

 In September, she helped Italy retain the BJK Cup, defeating Yuan Yue in their quarterfinal against China and Emma Navarro as they swept the United States 2–0 in the final.

 At the Guangzhou Open in October, Cocciaretto recorded three sets wins over Diane Parry and wildcard entrant Wang Xiyu, before losing in the quarterfinals to second seed Ann Li.

+2026: Second WTA title, WTA 1000 quarterfinal, back to top 40

+Having qualified for the main-draw at the Hobart International, Cocciaretto won her second WTA title, defeating third seed Iva Jovic in the final, after recording victories over fellow qualifier Ayano Shimizu, fourth seed Ann Li, Anna Bondár and Antonia Ružić on her way to the championship match.

+In February at the Qatar Open, Cocciaretto entered the main-draw as a lucky loser and defeated wildcard entrant Elsa Jacquemot, world No. 4 Coco Gauff and Ann Li to reach her first WTA 1000 quarterfinal.
+She lost in the last eight to Jeļena Ostapenko.
+As a result of her performance at the tournament, Cocciaretto returned to the top 40 in the WTA singles rankings on 16 February 2026.

+In May at the Italian Open, she recorded wins over qualifier Sinja Kraus and 28th seed Emma Navarro, before losing to fourth seed Iga Świątek in the third round.

+At the Washington Open, Cocciaretto defeated Clara Tauson and eighth seed Emma Navarro to make it through to the quarterfinals, where she lost to third seed Naomi Osaka.